TritonDataCenter/java-manta/TESTING.md

 mvn clean verify -Dgroups=headers
 ```

-Note: Since we have transitioned from wildcard to explicit test definition, it is **essential**
+Note: Since we have transitioned from wildcard to explicit test definition (i.e `package-level`
-for engineers to add integration-tests in `testng-it.xml` file complying with the nature of their
+to `class-level` hierarchy), engineers are required to add integration-tests in `testng-it.xml` file
-corresponding TestNG groups.
-For instance, if we create a new integration-test `ExampleHttpHeadersIT.java`
+complying with the nature of their corresponding TestNG groups.
+For instance, if we create a new
-for `headers`, that test will be defined under:
+integration-test `ExampleHttpHeadersIT.java` for `headers`, that test will be defined under:
 ```
     <test name="Manta Client Http Headers Tests">
         <groups>